 Prominent chocolate manufacturer discovers a cleaning solution that meets its high standards of quality control.

 For over 150 years, a well-regarded chocolate company has manufactured premium chocolates from cocoa bean to finished product.
-This company's proprietary bean blend and unique methods of roasting and processing ensure the highest quality chocolate products.
 With a strong dedication to perfection, this chocolate manufacturer requires adequate cleaning solutions that are efficient, safe and help maintain clean, allergen-free environments for continuous manufacturing.

 The company’s traditional cleaning methods included manually scraping and brushing chocolate and food particulates from chains and rails on its production line.
 Time consuming and tedious, this process required that the company shut down production and allocate extensive resources.

-With new product lines to launch and a high standard of profitability, it was looking for cleaning methods that would save time and resources, but maintain its stringent quality standards.
+With new product lines to launch and a high standard of profitability, it was looking for cleaning methods that would save time and resources, and also maintain stringent quality standards.